fizcris/fizcris/README.md

 ### Hi there 👋

+My name is Cristian Alonso, I have not been born a prgrammer but engineering these days is close to programming than anything, so here we are.

+- 🌱 I’m currently learning Machine Learning and Computer Vision with the Autnomous Driving Udacity Nanodegree and also a bit of React.
+- 🔭 I’m currently looking for work, especially in ADAS or Autonomous driving.
+IOT are interesting topics for me too.
+- 👯 I’m looking to collaborate on projects that uses CAN bus and anything to do with control systems.
+- 💬 Ask me about microcontrollers, multibody, vehicle dynamics, control systems, adaptative control, model reference control, PIDs.
+- 📫 How to reach me: fizcris@gmail.com

+- ⚡ Fun fact: I drive a 1983 BMW K100

 <!--
 **fizcris/fizcris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.